ChelsieSalome/Linux-Assignment-3-part-1/README.md

 ## 3. Missing Firewall Rules
 * Check the UFW status:
 `sudo ufw status verbose`
-It give you the following output:
+It should give you the following output:
 ![alt text](image-1.png)

 * Ensure you have allowed the necessary ports: